roslyncode/clubwebsite/workshops/2021-22/html/readme/README.md

 ### Step 7: Put it all together!

 Now it's time to combine all of these steps and create a personal website on your own!

+### Challenge

+Try to add a navigation bar to your website!
+You can use the internet or other resources as a guide.